davidvlaminck/OTLMOW/README.md

 # OTLClassPython Project
-This project aims to implement the Flemish datastandard OTL (https://wegenenverkeer.data.vlaanderen.be/) in Python Below is sample code that should be self-explanatory in the usage of this project.
+This project aims to implement the Flemish datastandard OTL (https://wegenenverkeer.data.vlaanderen.be/) in Python.
+Below is sample code that should be self-explanatory in the usage of this project.

 ## Creating the OTL datamodel using the OTL SQlite